 An extra benefit of exercise: Not only will increasing your activity level help you lose weight while breastfeeding, it will make you feel better too!
 Studies show that exercise can help prevent and lessen the effects of pregnancy-related and postpartum mood disorders, like the “baby blues” or even postpartum depression.

-If you do better with a structured workout routine, I’d highly encourage you to try P90X3.
+If you do better with a structured workout routine, I’d highly encourage you to try hot yoga or P90X3.
 My husband and I decided to give it a try because he loved an earlier version of the program and this one is only 30 minutes a day.
 Ya’ll this whipped my booty into shape!
 The “after” photo of me below is after I’d done about 2 months of the program and NO dieting!

 If you’re really pressed for time, try one of my favorite 5-minute workouts:

 4. Don’t eat after dinner

 Late night snacking (even if it’s healthy-ish) can majorly undermine your weight-loss efforts.